datawowio/datawow-python/README.md

 >>> result.message # Not authenticated
 ```

-also you can get HTTP success by this
+also you can check HTTP success by following

 ```python
 >>> result.code # 200
 ```

-To get meta data such as pagination
+To use meta data such as pagination

 ```python
 >>> result.meta # {'code': 200, 'message': 'success'}